 Address: Parliament House, Canberra

-3 Museum of Australian Democracy at Old Parliament House
+3. Museum of Australian Democracy at Old Parliament House

-Opened by the Duke of York (later King George VI) in 1927, the building is designed in the "stripped classical" style and was occupied by the Australian Parliament until 1988 when New Parliament House was officially opened.
+Opened by the Duke of York (later King George VI) in 1927, the building is designed in the "stripped classical" style and was occupied by the Australian Parliament until 1988, when New Parliament House was officially opened.
 It was formerly called Provisional Parliament House, and was only standing in until a permanent structure could be designed and built – a feat finally realized 61 years later.

 Address: 18 King George Terrace, Parkes

-4 Lake Burley Griffin
+4. Stroll around Lake Burley Griffin

 Beautiful Lake Burley Griffin is the centerpiece of Canberra.
 Named for the city's architect, this artificial lake was included in his original plan of 1912, but didn't come to fruition until 1958.
-Tourists and locals alike come here to bike and stroll along the waterfront paths; picnic along its park-fringed shores; and fish, sail, or paddle the glistening waters.
-Six islands lie at its center, the largest of which is Aspen Island, home to the National Carillon, a gift from the British government with 55 bronze bells.
+Today, it's a picturesque setting for all kinds of outdoor activities.

 Standing on the shores of the central basin, you can see the Captain Cook Memorial Jet, a 147-meter-high fountain inaugurated in 1970 on the 200th anniversary of Cook's discovery of Australia.
 A globe sculpture depicting the path of Cook's voyages lies on the shores of the lake at Regatta Point.

-5 National Gallery of Australia
+5. Find Inspiration at the National Gallery of Australia

 On the shores of Lake Burley Griffin, the National Gallery of Australia contains Australia's largest collection of art.
-The cubic concrete structure was opened by Queen Elizabeth II in October 1982 and consists of 11 main galleries on three levels as well as a large sculpture garden laid out according to the four seasons.
-The purchase of the extensive collection began in 1968 and includes works from Australia, Asia, Europe, America, and the Pacific, as well as the largest collection of Aboriginal and Torres Strait Islander art in the world.
-Mediums range from oil paintings and watercolors, to sculpture, decorative art, drawings, book illustrations, sketchbooks, photographs, films, ceramics, costumes, and textiles.
-Locals and tourists alike will also enjoy the many special exhibitions.
-After exploring the gallery, you explore the adjoining High Court of Australia, with its fountains, Carrara marble-paved floors, and murals.
+The cubic concrete structure was opened by Queen Elizabeth II in October 1982 and consists of 11 main galleries on three levels, as well as a large Sculpture Garden laid out according to the four seasons and a Fern Garden.

 Address: Parkes Place, Parkes

-6 Questacon: The National Science and Technology Centre
+6. Questacon: The National Science and Technology Centre

 Address: King Edward Terrace, Parkes

-7 National Portrait Gallery of Australia
+7. National Portrait Gallery of Australia

 Near the High Court of Australia and the National Gallery, the National Portrait Gallery of Australia displays some 400 portraits of the nation's most influential people.
 You can easily spend an hour or two coming face to face with Australia's movers and shakers, brought to life through paintings, photography, and sculpture.

 Address: King Edward Terrace, Parkes

-8 National Library of Australia
+8. National Library of Australia

 Architecturally, the building is a dramatic contrast from the National Gallery and High Court.
-Built in the style of a Greek temple, its classical effect is underscored by the lavish use of marble and travertine on the columns and walls, and marble from Greece, Italy, and Australia used in the decoration of the interior.
+Built in the style of a Greek temple, its classical effect is underscored by the lavish use of marble and travertine on the columns and walls.
+Marble from Greece, Italy, and Australia was also used in the decoration of the interior.

-In the foyer are superb stained glass windows by Leonard French and three Aubusson tapestries woven from Australian wool.
-The lower floor displays treasures from the library's collection, and the Exhibitions Gallery hosts special visiting displays, which often require advance booking.
+On the lower floor, the Treasures Gallery displays highlights from the library's collection, and the Exhibitions Gallery hosts special visiting displays, which often require advance booking.

 Address: Parkes Place, Parkes

-9 Mount Ainslie Lookout
+9. Admire the Views from Mount Ainslie Lookout

-To really appreciate the layout of this carefully planned capital, head to the lookout of 843-meter Mount Ainslie, one of the city's most popular vantage points.
+To really appreciate the layout of this carefully planned capital, head to the lookout of 843-meter Mount Ainslie.
+It's one of the city's most popular vantage points.
 A well-paved walking/biking trail winds for just over two kilometers from the rear of the Australian War Memorial.
-Along the way, you can pause at the commemorative plaques to learn about historic Australian battles.
-It's also possible to drive up to the lookout.
-Thanks to Walter Burley Griffin's vision, the lookout aligns perfectly with Anzac Parade, Lake Burley Griffin, Old Parliament House, and, in the background, the sleek lines of New Parliament House.
-On breezy days, be sure to bring a jacket.
-Other popular lookout points include Red Hill, to the south of here, and Black Hill, to the west.
+Along the way, you can pause at the commemorative plaques to learn about historic Australian battles, and you might even see some kangaroos, as well as an array of beautiful birds.

 Address: Mount Ainslie Drive, Canberra

-10 Australian National Botanic Gardens
+10. Wander through the Australian National Botanic Gardens

-About a kilometer west of the city center, the 50-hectare National Botanic Gardens are spread across the slopes of Black Mountain.
-In the carefully tended collections, you can admire representatives of all the important species of Australian flora.
+About a kilometer west of the city center, the 50-hectare National Botanic Gardens are a must-visit for green thumbs.
+Spread across the slopes of Black Mountain, these carefully tended collections display a range of different habitats and present all the important species of Australian flora.
+Kids will also love to run wild here.

 The Rain Forest Gully is particularly impressive.
 Look for water dragons among the lush foliage.
-Other highlights include the Red Centre garden, with its red earth and spinifex grassland, as well as the Children's Discovery Walk.
+Other highlights include the Red Centre garden, with deep red earth and a spinifex grassland, as well as the Children's Discovery Walk.
 The gardens are also a haven for birds and butterflies.

 Address: Clunies Ross Street, Acton

-11 National Zoo and Aquarium
+11. National Zoo and Aquarium

-In the neighboring zoo, visitors can view all the important species of Australian fauna as well as exotic species as such as lions, tigers, cheetahs, bears, and more.
-The animal encounters are extremely popular and allow visitors to go behind the scenes and interact with cheetah, giraffes, sun bears, and red pandas, among other creatures.
-It's located five minutes from the city center.
+In the neighboring zoo, you can view all the important species of Australian fauna, as well as exotic species as such as lions, tigers, cheetahs, bears, and more.
+The animal encounters are extremely popular and allow visitors to go behind the scenes and interact with a range of exotic creatures.
+You can meet a meerkat and get up close with cheetahs, giraffes, sun bears, and rhinos, among other animals at this popular Canberra zoo.

 Address: 999 Lady Denman Drive, Western Creek, Yarralumla

-12 National Museum of Australia
+12. National Museum of Australia

-On a peninsular jutting into Lake Burley Griffin, the National Museum of Australia spotlights the nation's social history in a contemporary space with beautiful lake views.
-The building itself is a work of art.
+On a peninsular jutting into Lake Burley Griffin, the National Museum of Australia spotlights the nation's social history.
+The contemporary building itself is a conversation piece, with beautiful lake views.
 Inspired by a jigsaw, it was intended to underscore the interconnected stories that helped shape the nation.

 Address: Lawson Crescent, Acton Peninsula

-13 National Carillon
+13. National Carillon

 On Aspen Island in Lake Burley Griffin, the white Carillon Tower was a gift from the British government on Canberra's 50th birthday in 1963.
 The 50-meter-high tower incorporates three sleek columns clad in opal chip and quartz.
 Within the towers are 55 bronze bells ranging from seven kilograms to six metric tons.

 Location: Kings Park, Aspen Island, Canberra

-14 Black Mountain Nature Park
+14. Hike the Trails at Black Mountain Nature Park

 Address: Black Mountain Drive, Acton

-15 Royal Australian Mint
+15. Royal Australian Mint